iOS17/Ksign-iOS/README.md

 ### Step 4: Trust the Developer Certificate

 When first launching KSign iOS, you'll encounter an "Untrusted Enterprise Developer" warning.
-This is completely normal and expected.
+This is normal.
 Here's how to resolve it:

 1. **Go to Settings** → **General** → **VPN & Device Management**
 2. **Find the Enterprise app** under "Enterprise App" section